 Welcome back!
 What happened?
 You looks depressed.

 Actually, the result of test is worse than I thought, though I studied very hard.

 It’s alright.
 Just do your best next time.

 4. Jun came back to the office after visiting clients.
 Yuki is his boss.

-- “Tadaima” is used by the person who is coming back from another place.
+- “Tadaima” is used by the person returning from another place.

-- The phrase can be literally translated into “just now”, while the meaning of the phrase is close to “I’m back”.
+- The phrase can be translated literally as “just now”, while the meaning of the phrase is closer to “I am back”.

 - “Tadaima” is the abbreviation for “tadaima kaerimashita”.

 - On formal occasions, it is much more appropriate to say “tadaima kaerimashita”.